unispectral-cn/monarch-preprocess-app-docs/docs/pages/spectrum.md

 The Unispectral SDK provide the following adapters for developers to analysis spectral cube in a simple and convenient way.

+You can download the [dataset](https://github.com/Unispectral-SW/monarch-preprocess-app-docs/releases/download/unispectral_sdk_v1.0.0/SDK_dataset.zip) and give it a try.

 #### 1. SpectrumRefUiAdapter

 ```python